ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 ---
-title: "Security specification for Private Cloud VMmare "
+title: "Security specification for Private Cloud by VMmare "
 excerpt: "Discover features, security functions and best practices to use our Private Cloud VMware service "
 updated: 2024-05-17
 ---